Palisades Charter High School: Curriculum

 As of 1998, most of the school's classes were university preparatory in nature.
 It hosts a mathematics, science, and technology magnet program.
 The school also has humanities and marine biology courses.

 The school includes a New Media Academy that was, as of 1998, one of three in LAUSD.
 Pali High uses its charter school status to increase the visibility of this program.
 By that year DreamWorks had financed it with $100,000.
 The location fees generated by Aaron Spelling's use of the school for Malibu Shores were used to, by 1998, install a new computer lab.

 As of 2002, Palisades High School offered a surfing class that can be taken for physical education credit.
 It was established around 1998 by Ray Millette, a marine biology teacher and surfer.

 Palisades Charter High School is known for its music program.
 Its marching band has medaled three years in a row at the SCSBOA championships: in 2013 winning silver, in 2014 winning gold for 3A, and in 2015 winning bronze.
 The school also has a winter drumline that competes in both SCPA and WGI, and is also the 2016 SCPA "A class" silver medalist.

+Palisades Charter High School also has an advanced placement program that is attended by over 1,800 students.

 Discrimination and lawsuits

 In 2016, extensive hate graffiti was found at the campus including references to the Ku Klux Klan, Jews, African-Americans, and LGBTQ people.

 In June 2017, Palisades Charter High School gained national media attention after an African-American student was depicted in a student blog with a noose drawn around her neck.

-In December 2021, following a false school shooting threat targeting Pali as well as other schools in the area, extensive graffiti was discovered on the campus.
+In December 2021, following a false school shooting threat targeting Pali as well as other schools in the area, along with an offensive comment made over the announcement system by a male dean on the way female students were dressing, extensive graffiti was discovered on the campus.
 Among other things, messages proclaiming "Black Lives Matter" and "Kill the Dean" were spray-painted, along an anarchy symbol and symbols of other extremist political movements.

+Additionally, during the panic of the false shooting threat, after hundreds of students started fleeing the campus in fear, security guards at the school were instructed by the school's admin to attempt to stop students from leaving, despite the threat to their safety, according to first-hand student accounts.
+After these instructions were ignored by students fearing for their lives, the school put out a statement to students and parents declaring that all those who left school during the panic were to receive a week's worth of unexcused absences.
+This statement was later retracted due to backlash from parents and students.